SL-RU/MakiseGUI/Readme.md

 STAGE: ACTIVE DEVELOPMENT

 ## About

 Graphics library for embed ARM platforms.
 It will support variety of displays and controllers.
 It allows to draw only primitives or use GUI.

+### Mission

+To simplify process of development GUI interfaces for embed systems.
+And make possible to create modern GUI for everyone.

 ## Main features
 * free and opensource GUI for everyone